-In a past article, we talked about the merits of 401k retirement savings plan.
+In another article, we provided a thorough answer to is the 401k worth it.
 That article was a general overview of the plan.
-Here, we zero in specifically into the nuances of withdrawals and loans.
+Here, we zero in specifically into the nuances of 401k withdrawals and loans and why the 401k might not be the best vehicle for building wealth.

 Giving additional money to the government in the form of taxes because of a simple oversight is a real drag, and if done consistently can seriously hinder the growth and viability of your retirement account.
 That’s why it’s important to know the most important rules associated with 401(k) withdrawals and loans.